St James's Palace: Tudors

-The palace was commissioned by Henry VIII on the site of a former leper hospital dedicated to Saint James the Less.
-The new palace, secondary in the king's interest to Henry's Whitehall Palace, was constructed between 1531 and 1536 as a smaller residence to escape formal court life.
-Much smaller than the nearby Whitehall, St James's was arranged around a number of courtyards, including the Colour Court, the Ambassador's Court and the Friary Court.
-The most recognisable feature is the north gatehouse; constructed with four storeys, the gatehouse has two crenellated flanking octagonal towers at its corners, and a central clock dominating the uppermost floor and gable; the clock is a later addition and dates from 1731.
-It is decorated with the initials H.A. for Henry and his second wife, Anne Boleyn.
+The palace was commissioned by Henry VIII on the remote site of a former leper hospital dedicated to Saint James the Less.
+He first used it as a hunting lodge for his newly enclosed deer park, St. James's Park.
+The new palace, secondary in the king's interest to Whitehall Palace, was constructed between 1531 and 1536 as a smaller residence to escape formal court life.

+Much smaller than the nearby Whitehall, St James's is arranged around four courtyards: the Colour Court, the Ambassador's Court, the Engine Court and the Friary Court.
+These remain enclosed except for Friary Court, which in modern times is only enclosed by apartments on three sides, the fourth being open to Marlborough Road to accommodate public gatherings.
+The most recognisable feature of the palace is the north gatehouse; constructed with four storeys, the gatehouse has two crenellated flanking octagonal towers at its corners, and a central clock dominating the uppermost floor and gable; the clock is a later addition and dates from 1731, refurbished 1834.
+The palace is decorated with the initials H.A. for Henry and his second wife, Anne Boleyn.
 Henry had the palace constructed in red brick, with detail picked out in darker brick.

 The palace was remodelled in 1544, with ceilings painted by Hans Holbein and was described as a "pleasant royal house".
 Two of Henry VIII's children died at Saint James's, Henry FitzRoy, 1st Duke of Richmond and Somerset, and Mary I. Elizabeth I often resided at the palace, and is said to have spent the night there while waiting for the Spanish Armada to sail up the Channel.